EddyVerbruggen/nativescript-homekit/README.md

 ```

 ### Managing rooms: `addRoomToHome`, `addRoomToZone`, `removeRoomFromZone`, `removeRoomFromHome`, `renameRoom`
 Again, quite similar to the others.
-The only difference is you can only add a room to a zone if it's already added to a home.
+The only difference is you can only add a room to a zone if it's already added to the home.
 Which makes sense, right?
 Right.
 So that's why you also need to pass the home name when manipulating rooms in a zone.

 ```js
 addRoomToHome(name: string, toHome: string): Promise<Room>;